deejayy/hlds-v8/README.md

 ### Very-very WIP

-As you can see in the source, the JS snippet is built in and only two dllapi callbacks are used to demonstrate the conecption.
+As you can see in the source, the JS snippet is built in and only two dllapi callbacks are used to demonstrate the conception.
 Feel free to fork or contribute the project.